-Headless testing is a way of running browser UI tests without the head, which in this case means that there’s no browser UI, no GUI of any sorts.
-This is useful since when running tests, especially in a CI environment, there is nobody “watching” the visuals, so there is no need to have the extra overhead of the browser GUI.
+Headless testing is a way of running browser UI tests without the “head”, which in this case means that there’s no browser UI, or GUI of any sort.
+This is useful since when running tests, especially in a CI environment, nobody is “watching” the visuals, so there’s no need to have the extra overhead of the browser GUI.

-One of the biggest reasons for using a headless browser/carrying out headless testing is performance, since it lets you run tests more quickly in a real browser environment.
-Headless browsers avoid draw operations, which handle rendering of the UI and their various pixels on the screen.
-With headless testing, we ignore those draw operations and the headless engines just run the same tests in the background without a need for a user interface.
+One of the biggest reasons for using a headless browser or carrying out headless testing is performance since this enables you to run tests more quickly in a real browser environment.
+Headless browsers avoid draw operations, which handle rendering of the UI and its various pixels on the screen.
+With headless testing, we ignore those draw operations; the headless engines just run the same tests in the background without a need for a user interface.

 Headless testing helps you to fix some of the potential quirks that would have been a problem for your users.
 It helps to make sure that an app can be shipped with little or minimal bugs.